Notebook Cover

 Doraine released "Whirlpool"/"You're Just A Great Big Heartache" in August.
 Their harmony is still mellow and smooth.
 Appearing or not, they'd been practicing!
 The songs were reviewed that same month by Billboard, with "Heartache" receiving a 78, and "Whirlpool" getting a 67.
 Other songs reviewed were the Jubalaires' "This Day Is Mine," Dave Bartholomew's "Country Boy," Jimmie Preston's "Rock The Joint," Lightnin' Hopkins' "Jailhouse Blues," and the Rhythmasters' "Until Now."

 ad for Whirlpool Abbey ad The other two songs were released, in September, on Abbey's new 3000 R&B series.
 That same month, "Whirlpool" was re-issued in the same series; all the Abbey discs are quite rare.
-It took a while, but the week of January 28, 1950 found "Whirlpool" listed as a Territorial Tip in the New York region.

 The group's next (and last) appearances on record were in 1951 and 1952, for the Prestige label (noted for its jazz output); their signing was announced at the end of June, 1951.